-Should you pick from among the largest companies listed on the Top 50 POP companies?
+Should you pick from among the largest companies listed on the Top 50 display fixture manufacturers or POP companies?
 Should you gamble and go with the POP company from China that had the big booth at Globalshop?
 How about the company that lists numerous POPAI design awards on its website?

 1) Design Capabilities – At its core, the POP industry is about design.
 Design is the thing that ultimately will make your product stand out from your competitors.
 Design is what can capture human imagination and create shopper engagement.
 Design can build your brand and drive sales.
 If you have a great product and a poorly designed POP display, it’s a bit like having a bad haircut.